0Camus0/T800-Project/README.md

 # T800-Project v0.1.1

-New on v0.1.0:
+New on V0.1.2:

-	- Added Render Targets

-	- Added Multiple Render Targets

-	- Added Native GL Desktop API 4.0
+	- Deferred Rendering Pipeline (Only D3D11 and GL)

+	- Up to 128 point lights

 New on v0.1.1:

 	- Added GLES 3.0